EsGeh/structuredData/README.md

 ## documentation

-The Documentation is provided as puredata example patches.
+The Documentation is provided as puredata example patches accessible in pd under `Help -> Patch Browser -> structuredDataC`.
-Right click, select "help" opens an example.
+Alternatively, for help with a specific object, right click on it and select "help".